 14. Florence Food

 Food in Florence is amazing.
 If you taste just one thing, it must be Gelato (ice cream).
-Gelato in Florence is the best.
-Another Off the Tourist Treadmill tip is to try and avoid fancy ice cream shops with fussy displays.
-Go for a more basic shop where the ice cream is simple and speaks for itself.
-Here, you will find the best Gelato.
+Gelato in Florence is the best but avoid ice cream shops with fussy displays and lurid colours.
+Choose a simple shop where the ice cream speaks for itself.
+We found that the prices of ice cream in Oltrarno were cheaper, so head over the river and perhaps find the Gelateria La Carraia or the Gelateria Santa Trinita.

 Pasta is also a must in Florence.
 If you want to try an authentic recipe, go for the Tagliatelle Funghi Porcini e Tartufo.
-This is pasta in a truffle and Porcini mushroom sauce.
+This is pasta in a truffle and Porcini mushroom sauce which is simple but delicious!

 You should also try the antipasto Crostini as an appetiser.
-It is different types of Bruschetta topped with different sauces.
+It is different types of Bruschetta topped with different sauces including tomato and olive tapenade.

 15. Walk Along the Arno River

 Whilst you are in Florence, make sure you wander along the Arno River and take time to enjoy the weather and views of the Ponte Vecchio.
-Don’t forget to stop and have a glass of wine or coffee!
+Don’t forget to stop and have a glass of wine or coffee or eat ice cream!

 16. Galleria dell’Accademia (Accademia Gallery)

-However, most visitors come to see Michelangelo’s sculpture of David.
-As a result, this is one of the busiest museums in Florence.
+Obviously, many visitors come to see Michelangelo’s sculpture of David.
+As a result, the Accademia can be one of the busiest museums in Florence.
 Once again, it can be very frustrating to wait hours outside the museum in a queue before being able to enter.
-So, we advise you to book beforehand to avoid queuing and to benefit from a local guide to show and explain everything to you.
+So, we advise you to book beforehand to avoid queuing and a local expert guide can show and explain everything to you.
 This is a once in a lifetime experience for most people, so make it count.
 For an original GetYourGuide tour (with full refund if you didn’t enjoy the tour), click below.

 17. Roof Top Bars